SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 plot(sol; label=["S(t)" "I(t)" "R(t)" "u₄(t)"])
 ```

-For more details about `VariableRateJump`s see [Defining a Variable Rate
+For more details about general `VariableRateJump`s see [Defining a Variable Rate
 Jump](@ref).